web-eid/web-eid-authtoken-validation-java/example/README.md

 Besides configuration settings, the trusted certificate authority certificates may need to be configured as described in section [_3.
 Configure the trusted certificate authority certificates_](#3-configure-the-trusted-certificate-authority-certificates) above.

 Spring Security has CSRF protection enabled by default.
 Web eID requires CSRF protection.
+By default, the frontend reads CSRF tokens from Thymeleaf meta tags.
+Set `web-eid-auth-token.csrf.use-spa-configuration=true` to use Spring Security's SPA-compatible CSRF setup with a JavaScript-readable `XSRF-TOKEN` cookie.

 ### Integration with Web eID components